rvigo/cl/README.md

   ```

 Please do not build from `HEAD`, you may face incomplete work/broken commits
 If you use ZSH, an autocomplete script is installed with the application.
-For a better usage (and a prettier layout), please install [fzf](https://github.com/junegunn/fzf)

 ## usage